Sapphire Lifetime

 How do I check my status?

 By loading all your cards into the Points Navigator system, we can track your Chase Sapphire status for you.
 This is just one of many rules we monitor.
-As you go deeper into the hobby and add more cards, these rules can become overwhelming.
+As you collect more cards, these rules can become overwhelming.
 Since credit card points and miles rules change frequently, we continually update our tracking based on the most current information.

 Do business cards count for this rule?

 Yes.
-The Chase Sapphire Reserve Business card also has these lifetime bonus restrictions in place.
+The Sapphire Reserve Business card is also subject to these lifetime bonus restrictions.
 There are also two rules for the Chase Ink Business cards that have similar language: the Chase Ink No Fee Lifetime Rule and the Chase Ink Lifetime Rule.

 Do product changes on existing cards count for this rule?

-If you previously downgraded from the Reserve to the Preferred or upgraded from the Preferred to the Reserve without receiving a welcome offer, the terms say you should be able to downgrade and reapply to earn a bonus.
-Data points have supported this.
+No. If you previously downgraded from the Sapphire Reserve to the Sapphire Preferred, or upgraded from the Preferred to the Reserve without receiving a welcome offer, that product change should not count against your lifetime bonus eligibility.
+Data points to date have consistently supported this interpretation.

 About Approval Rules